miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

   render() {
     // We can notice in the first render, cardsData is empty
-    // thats why <Spinner /> is render at first time,
+    // thats why <Spinner /> is rendered first,
-    // then componentDidMount lifecycle method is executed
+    // then the componentDidMount lifecycle method is executed
-    // retriving the cardsData and changing the state to provoke a re-render with the new state. return this.state.cardsData.length === 0
+    // retrieving the cardsData and changing the state to provoke a re-render with the new state. return this.state.cardsData.length === 0
       ? <Spinner />
       : ( <div className="stories--container">